TomasVales/OrderManagementSystem/README.md

 This project aims to simulate how a backend service for a modern food ordering platform would operate, including automation, client communication, and secure access layers.

-> ⚙️ Built with: FastAPI, Python, SQLite (or PostgreSQL), SQLAlchemy, Pydantic, and Twilio API.
+> ⚙️ Built with: FastAPI, Python, PostgreSQL, SQLAlchemy, Pydantic, and Twilio API.

 Images below demonstrate API endpoints, example payloads, and WhatsApp integration.